siddhant-dutta/MOODIFY-learning/README.md

 # MOODIFY-learning

 This Assignment of MOODIFY-learning is based on a basic Virus spread simulator.
 We have taken a grid(a 2D np array) of dimension 100 x 150 and each block represents a person that means there are a total of 15000 people and the simulation stops when all the people are infected
 Value 0 means not affected and 1 means affected by the virus.
-Also the people randomly travelwhich is simulated as swapping of values randomly in each iteration.
+Also the people randomly travel which is simulated as swapping of values randomly in each iteration. each iteration includes
+- travelling of people
+- effect on first and second neighbours
+- and then we store the statistics
 In this project I have used modules like numpy, matplotlib and random simple functions like
 #### 1) travel() - which simulates the swapping of values on random basis